hiteshlala/JavaScriptPile/README.md

 ###deepEquals.js
 a function that, given two objects, returns whether or not the two are deeply equivalent--meaning the structure of the two objects is the same, and so is the structure of each of their corresponding descendants.

+###anagrams.js
+a function that given a string returns all anagrams.
+Basically all permutaions of the string are retruned in an array.